nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

     from kmapper import jupyter
     jupyter.display(path_html="newsgroups20.html")

 That’s it!
 If you’re following along in the repository, the screenshot below is the outcome of the process so far.
 If you’re creating your own file from scratch with these code blocks, go ahead and run the whole kernel (it may take a while due to the clustering and projection), and you should see something like this at the bottom.
-Or, if you prefer, you can open `newgroup20.html` in your web browser:
+Or, if you prefer, you can open `newgroup20.html` in your preferred web browser.

 <div align="center"><img src="../site_files/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text/unmodifiedkm.png"></div>